 The UNICEF Europe and Central Asia Regional Office (ECARO) has actively responded to the needs of children and their families arising from the COVID-19 pandemic.
 The scale and impact of the pandemic, the fast pace with which it has unfolded, and the required speed of UNICEF’s response have challenged the usual evaluation and assessment cycle that underpins its programming and brought to the fore the need to (a) take stock of its response, and (b) establish an approach for a rapid – if not truly real-time – assessment of the response.

 With this in mind, the UNICEF ECARO Evaluation Team proposed ‘a real-time assessment (RTA) of UNICEF’s ongoing response and response planning to COVID-19 at country level to take stock and inform a forward-looking reflection on the implementation.
 The RTA includes an assessment of the effect of COVID-19 pandemic on basic services, the quality of the related program response, while also providing early insights on the outcomes achieved’.
-To date, the RTA exercise has consisted of two rounds: RTA-1 and RTA-2.
-RTA-1 focused on the earlier stage of the COVID-19 response from March to October–November 2020 and aimed to give a broad view of UNICEF's response to the pandemic in the Europe and Central Asia Region (ECAR) across all areas of UNICEF COs’ response.
+To date, the RTA exercise has consisted of two rounds: RTA Round 1 and Round 2.
+RTA Round 1 focused on the earlier stage of the COVID-19 response from March to October–November 2020 and aimed to give a broad view of UNICEF's response to the pandemic in the Europe and Central Asia Region (ECAR) across all areas of UNICEF COs’ response.
 RTA Round 1 focused on six ECARO countries: Croatia, Georgia, Kyrgyzstan, Moldova, Tajikistan, and Ukraine.

 RTA Round 2 aims to provide an in-depth understanding of UNICEF’s pandemic response in two areas: education and social protection.
-It focuses on nine ECARO countries that indicated their interest to participate in RTA2 to UNICEF ECARO: Albania, Azerbaijan, BiH, Montenegro, North Macedonia, Serbia, Tajikistan, Turkey, and Uzbekistan.
-The choice of these two deep-dive areas – education and social protection – was informed by (a) the preferences of individual COs, expressed through a survey, and (b) the findings of the R ound 1 report.
+It focuses on nine ECARO countries that indicated their interest to participate in RTA Round 2 to UNICEF ECARO: Albania, Azerbaijan, BiH, Montenegro, North Macedonia, Serbia, Tajikistan, Turkey, and Uzbekistan.
+The choice of these two deep-dive areas – education and social protection – was informed by (a) the preferences of individual COs, expressed through a survey, and (b) the findings of the RTA Round 1 report.
 This choice was subsequently endorsed by the ECAR Deputy Regional Director.

 This report is part of RTA Round 2 and brings together the findings from the education RTA that focused on four countries: Azerbaijan, BiH, Serbia, and Turkey.
 It limits its scope to primary and secondary education.
 Issues and programming related to early childhood education, technical and vocational training, and post-secondary education are therefore not covered.
-Specifically, this report focuses on the following five aspects of response in primary and secondary education: distance and digital learning; school reopening and face-to-face learning; teacher support and training; data collection and monitoring; and system support.
+Specifically, this report focuses on the following five aspects of response in primary and secondary education: distance and digital learning; school reopening and face-to-face learning; teacher support and training; data collection and monitoring; and system support where child rights, equity and gender were key issues throughout.

 The intended beneficiaries of this report are school-aged children within ECAR who currently or in the future may benefit from UNICEF’s programming and support to the education sector.
 In particular, the findings of this report are intended to benefit the most vulnerable children: those from low-income households, children on the move, children with disabilities, and Roma children.
 A focus on these children as beneficiaries reflects UNICEF’s commitments to the Sustainable Development Goals (SDGs), particularly SDG 4, which aims to ‘ensure inclusive and equitable quality education and promote lifelong learning opportunities for all’.
 Given the nature of the COVID-19 crisis, which has forced the closure of many schools, SDG Target 4.1 has particular relevance: ‘By 2030 ensure that all girls and boys complete free, equitable and quality primary and secondary education leading to relevant and effective learning outcomes’.